-The result of this acceleration in the momentum of sustainable finance led Fink to anticipate that “we are on the edge of a fundamental reshaping of finance.”
+The result of this acceleration in the momentum of sustainable finance-led Fink to anticipate that “we are on the edge of a fundamental reshaping of finance.”
 Fink expects this paradigm shift to result in “significant reallocation of capital” and “sooner than most anticipate”.

 In practice, the CEO’s reckoning with climate change and sustainability will be reflected in several changes at BlackRock.
-Firstly, sustainability will not be an integral part of portfolio construction and risk management across the asset manager.
+Firstly, sustainability will become an integral part of portfolio construction and risk management across the asset manager.
 Moreover, BlackRock will also embrace exclusions and abandon investments that present a high sustainability-related risk, such as thermal coal producers.
 Concomitantly, it will also launch new investment products that screen fossil fuels, at the same time as it reinforced its commitment to sustainability and transparency in investment stewardship activities.

 Improving Disclosures and Voting Activity